 "One of the upcoming studies will measure exactly that among breast cancer patients.
 We will focus on the question of how the treatment and side effects are expressed in the patients' lifestyle in order to provide a basis for personally-tailored healthcare.
 In the past, a study like this was complicated to conduct but today, using our system, it can be done very cheaply while combining questionnaires with smartwatches that check the correlation between side effects and the level of activity."

 "The aim of the study is to supply patients with personal information on the viability of different treatments for the same disease, by analyzing the results of similar patients.
 Think of Amazon's recommendation of products that interested buyers like you – the system enables the same personalization in medicine, thereby creating personally-tailored healthcare accessible to everyone."

 "The field of medicine is extremely advanced in Israel, both medically and technologically, partly due to the advanced computer systems in Israeli healthcare.
 Israel's medical indices are all substantially better than those in the US for example – from expenditure per capita to waiting periods, birth and fatality rates."

-My vision is to allow patients an integral user experience, not just through a mobile application but also via the many channels that will surround us as the IoT continues to advance, including virtual assistants and smart motor vehicles.
-We will have to learn how to create an experience which will, on the one hand, be personal and know how to preserve our privacy and on the other, will enable us all better and more advanced healthcare, all subject to the limitations of the sector."
+My vision is to allow patients an integral user experience, not just through a mobile application but also via the many channels that will surround us as the IoT continues to advance, including virtual aids and smart motor vehicles.
+We will have to learn how to create an experience which will, on the one hand, be personal and able to preserve our privacy and on the other, will enable us all better and more advanced healthcare, all subject to the limitations of the sector."